15 Expats Talk about Health Insurance and Healthcare in Kenya

 We asked expat moms who gave birth in Kenya about their experiences and advice they have for other moms to be.
 They said:

 "It is important to research the healthcare system in Kenya before having a baby.
 Make sure to find a reputable hospital or clinic with experienced medical staff and modern facilities.
 It is also important to ensure that you have access to quality prenatal care and postnatal care.
 Additionally, it is important to be aware of the cultural norms and expectations surrounding childbirth in Kenya.
-Finally, it is important to be prepared for any unexpected costs associated with having a baby in Kenya," said one person in Kenya.
+Finally, it is important to be prepared for any unexpected costs associated with having a baby in Kenya," remarked one in Kenya.

 Are healthcare services good in Kenya?